Uniformly rigid models for rigid actions: Proof of Theorem

 We then use Lemma \ref{KR tower} to construct a tower with heights $H_{i+1}$ and $H_{i+1}+1$ and we can assume that $H_{i+1}=N_{i+1}2K_{i+1}n'_{i+1}+n'_{i+1}$, where $1/N_{i+1}\leq r_{i+1}/9$.
 Similarly as was done in the first step, we subdivide every pure column into $N_{i+1}$ subcolumns of length $2K_{i+1}n'_{i+1}$, starting from the bottom to the top and we call them {\em principal} subcolumns.
 The remaining $n_{i+1}'$ levels are called the {\em top}.
 Again, for those columns whose height is $H_{i+1}+1$ we add the top level to the top.
 The first $n_{i+1}'$ levels are the {\em bottom} of the column.

 Refine the columns accordingly to the names given by the partition $\alpha_i$ (the partition associated to the function $f_i$).
 Pick a pure column and modify it accordingly to the following steps:

-{\bf Step I: Modification of the bottom and the top.}
+{\bf Step $(i+1)$-I: Modification of the bottom and the top.}

 When we are close to the top a column, we do not know where the point will lie after $n_{i+1}'$ levels, so we will modify the bottoms and the tops of the columns so that this transitions satisfy the good conditions.
-To achieve this, we first modify the top and bottom of any pure column by puting 0's.
+To achieve this, we first modify the top and bottom of any pure column by putting 0's, {\it i.e.} we paint those levels with the symbol 0.

-{\bf Step II: Guarantee not spoil anything.}
+{\bf Step $(i+1)$-II: Guarantee not spoil anything.}

+We may continue similarly as in Step 1-II, {\it i.e.} performing transitions between blocks.
+Unfortunately this does not suffices since by doing this we may break the conditions of being good for the previous steps.
+More precisely, the function $f_i$ satisfies $|f_i(x)-f(T^{n_i'}x)|\leq \left( \sum_{l=j}^{i}\frac{1}{K_l} \right)$-good at $n'_j$ for any $j\leq i$, but if we perform transitions we may lose this property, especially in the levels close to the bottom and top of the blocks we concatenate.
+In order to keep this property when performing transitions we need to ensure conditions so that Lemma \ref{Lem:Transition} can be applied.
+To guarantee such conditions we make use of mixing and we proceed as follows.

-Pick a pure column and consider a principal subcolumn (different from the one at the bottom, whose $n_{i+1}'$ first levels are modified in Step I).
+Pick a pure column and consider a principal subcolumn (different from the one at the bottom, whose $n_{i+1}'$ first levels are modified in {Step $(i+1)$-I}).
 Let $B=a_1\ldots a_{n_{i+1}'}$ be the block in $[0,1]^{n'_{i+1}}$ corresponding to the values of its firsts $n_{i+1}'$ levels.
 Let $B_1=a_1\ldots a_{n'_{i}}$ and $B_2=a_{n'_{i+1}-n'_{i}-L_i+1}\ldots a_{n'_{i+1}-L_{i}} \in [0,1]^{n'_i}$.
 Since we assume that $(X,T)$ is topologically mixing, we can find $B_3\in [0,1]^{L_i}$ such that $B_2B_3B_1$ is a valid itinerary of $f_i$.
 We then replace the top $L_i$ levels of $B$ by $B_3$ and we get the block $B'$.
 Since $B_2B_3B_1$ is a valid itinerary for $f_i$ we have that:

-We do this process to ensure that transitions we will make in the next step do not spoil previous good properties.